-- (i) lap not less than 200 mm at all joints; and - (ii) tape or seal with a close fitting sleeve around all service penetrations; and - (iii) fully seal where punctured (unless for service penetrations) with additional polyethylene film and tape. - (c) The damp-proofing membrane must be placed beneath the slab so that the bottom surface of the slab is entirely underlaid and extends under edge beams to finish at ground level in accordance with Figure 3.2.2.3 (also see Figure 3.3.4.9 for single skin masonry details).
+- (i) lap not less than 200 mm at all joints; and - (ii) tape or seal with a close fitting sleeve around all service penetrations; and - (iii) fully seal where punctured (unless for service penetrations) with additional polyethylene film and tape. - (c) The damp-proofing membrane must be placed beneath the slab so that the bottom surface of the slab is entirely underlaid and extends under edge beams to finish at ground level in accordance with Figure 3.2.2.3.